CAFM-Blog.de | The Management Dilemma: Flexibility vs. Control in the World of Work

 "Flexibility is like a good cup of coffee: it has to be strong enough to liven up the day – but also gentle enough not to taste bitter."

 Ultimately, it is crucial for management to establish a corporate culture that values both flexibility and control.
-Through targeted further training for Management as well as open communication structures, the right approach to these two aspects can be promoted – an essential Step towards a future-proof organization.
+Through targeted further training for Managers as well as open communication structures, the right approach to these two aspects can be promoted – an essential Step towards a future-proof organization.

 The Importance of Control